Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 2. Segment Your Data: Calculate retention rates for different customer segments (e.g., by product, region, or customer tier) to identify specific areas for improvement.

-3. Take Action: Use insights from your retention rate to inform your strategies.
+3. Take Action: Use insights from your retention rate to inform your customer retention strategies.
 Address any issues causing customers to leave and replicate practices that lead to high retention.

 4. Monitor and Iterate: Continuously monitor your retention rate and adjust your strategies based on the data.